artemkorsakov/project-euler-stats/docs/index.md

 # Project Euler Stats

-Welcome to the official documentation for the **Project Euler Stats** plugin for Obsidian!
+Welcome to the docs for the Project Euler Stats plugin for Obsidian!

 This plugin allows you to seamlessly integrate and display [Project Euler](https://projecteuler.net/) profile statistics directly within your Obsidian notes.